SaDa13/my_new-project-/README.md

 ## Summary

 Describe briefly in 2-3 sentences what your project is about.
-About 250 characters is a nice length!
+"Building AI course project ".

 ## Background